carvilsi/weaver-server/coding-style.md

 - Use 2 spaces for indenting, not tabs.

+- Always end a file with a new line

 - Files that export a class are UpperCamelCased.
 All other files are camelCased.

 - Class names are UpperCamelCased.